dhgutman/dhgutman.github.io/_pages/about.md

 The following are selected highlights; see the [Publications page](/publications/) for the a lengthy and complete updated list.

 * Mathematical Programming: Our [2026 paper on adaptive proximal ADMM](https://doi.org/10.1007/s10107-026-02366-w) develops algorithms with complexity guarantees for nonconvex optimization.
-Our [2023 paper on perturbed Fenchel duality](https://doi.org/10.1007/s10107-022-01779-7) provides a unified convergence analysis for several first-order methods.
 * SPE publications: Our [2025 SPE Journal paper](https://doi.org/10.2118/220737-PA) uses survival analysis to assess long-term CO₂ storage risk.
 Related conference papers at ATCE 2024 and [LACPEC 2026](https://doi.org/10.2118/231654-MS) explore risk assessment and optimization for geological CO₂ storage.

 #### Awards